 By Henry Clayton Thomason, III, M.D.

-Over eighty percent of people over fifty years of age have some evidence of arthritis by x-ray.
+Over 80 percent of people over 50 years of age have some evidence of arthritis by X-ray.
 As the baby boomers begin to contribute to this population, many more of us will begin to have the aches and pains and swelling of our joints secondary to arthritis.
-Osteoarthitis, the most common form of the disease, is defined by a gradual wearing down of the articular cartilage, or bearing surface, in various joints.
+Osteoarthritis, the most common form of the disease, is defined by a gradual wearing down of the articular cartilage, or bearing surface, in various joints.
 This means more pain and stiffness and a decrease in our overall quality of life.
 What things have been proven to help patients with arthritis?

 There are several things that people can do to alleviate the symptoms of arthritis without taking a single drug.
 The first, and often most obvious, is to maintain a healthy lifestyle.
 Obesity has been shown to contribute to the wear and tear of joints over time, so weight loss is important.
 And once arthritis has begun to develop, obesity can accelerate wear.